Acer davidii: Père David’s Maple or Snakebark Maple

-It was first discovered by Armand David or Père David (1826-1900), a French missionary catholic priest and botanist.
-He was sent to China in 1851 and commissioned by the Jardin des Plantes to obtain specimens.
-It was later discovered again in 1878 by Charles Maries (1851-1902), an English botanist and plant collector sent by James Veitch & Sons to Asia.
+Background and Origin: Acer davidii, commonly known as Père David’s Maple or Snakebark Maple, belongs to the Sapindaceae family and is a species of maple.
+It is native to China and was first discovered by Armand David or Père David (1826-1900), a French missionary catholic priest and botanist, in the 19th century.
+It was later rediscovered by Charles Maries (1851-1902), an English botanist and plant collector sent by James Veitch & Sons to Asia.

-Also read about Acer capillipes
+Also, read about Acer capillipes

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?